Conformal blocks and cohomology in genus 0: Introduction

 \subsubsection{The second step}

-We will use results in ~\cite{SV,bea,FSV} to conclude the argument.
-From suitable log-forms, ~\cite{SV} construct elements in duals of tensor products of Verma modules (of the corresponding Lie algebra ``without Serre relations'').
+We will use results in ~\cite{SV}, ~\cite{bea} and ~\cite{FSV} to conclude the argument.
+In ~\cite{SV}, elements in duals of tensor products of Verma modules (of the corresponding Lie algebra ``without Serre relations'') are constructed from suitable log forms on weighted hyperplane arrangements.
 We show that these elements lie in the space of conformal blocks thereby showing the surjectivity of ~\eqref{brahms2}.
-This step again uses the square integrability of $\mathcal{R}\Omega$ and generalizes a similar statement in the works of Looijenga and Varchenko.
+This step again uses the square integrability of $\mathcal{R}\Omega$.
+It also uses the description of the space of conformal blocks as a quotient of coinvariants (cf. ~\cite{FSV}, ~\cite{bea}).
+This step should be compared with \cite{loo2}.